2024–25 PWHL season: English

-Beginning with the 2024–25 season, 57 of the 90 games in the regular season, as well as one of the two semi-final series and the PWHL Finals, will be broadcast in Canada by TSN.
-In addition, 17 Saturday afternoon games will be broadcast by the CBC.
-All Tuesday Night games will be streamed on Prime Video, as well as one of the two semi-final series.
+Beginning with the 2024–25 season, 57 of the 90 games in the regular season, as well as one of the two semi-final series and the PWHL Finals, were broadcast in Canada by TSN.
+In addition, 17 Saturday afternoon games were broadcast by the CBC.
+All Tuesday night games were streamed on Prime Video, as well as one of the two semi-final series.

 French

-During the regular-season, only Montreal Victoire games will be broadcast in French.
-TSN's sister network RDS will broadcast 18 of the Victoire's 30 regular-season games, with most Saturday games broadcast on CBC's sister network Radio-Canada and Tuesday games on Prime Video.
+During the regular-season, only Montreal Victoire games were broadcast in French.
+TSN's sister network RDS broadcast 18 of the Victoire's 30 regular-season games, with most Saturday games broadcast on CBC's sister network Radio-Canada and Tuesday games on Prime Video.

-Playoff coverage will match that of English Canada, with one semi-final series broadcast on Prime Video and the other, as well as the final series, on RDS.
+Playoff coverage matched that of English Canada, with one semi-final series broadcast on Prime Video and the other, as well as the final series, on RDS.

 United States

 National

-All games will be streamed on YouTube and the league's own website.
+All games were streamed on YouTube and the league's own website.
 For the playoffs, the PWHL reached agreements with FanDuel Sports Network, Gray Media, Scripps Sports and the Sinclair Broadcast Group to expand its distribution of games.
-(Note: Games will specifically air on FanDuel Sports Network SoCal, FanDuel Sports Network Southwest, Gulf Coast Sports & Entertainment Network, Peachtree Sports Network, Palmetto Sports & Entertainment Network, Rock Entertainment Sports Network, Tennessee Valley Sports & Entertainment Network, Matrix Midwest, The Wax, KCRG-DT2, WHDT, WFTX-DT3, KUPX-TV, KCDO-TV, KMCC, KIVI-DT2, KSAW-DT2, and KUNS-TV.)
+(Note: Games specifically aired on FanDuel Sports Network SoCal, FanDuel Sports Network Southwest, Gulf Coast Sports & Entertainment Network, Peachtree Sports Network, Palmetto Sports & Entertainment Network, Rock Entertainment Sports Network, Tennessee Valley Sports & Entertainment Network, Matrix Midwest, The Wax, KCRG-DT2, WHDT, WFTX-DT3, KUPX-TV, KCDO-TV, KMCC, KIVI-DT2, KSAW-DT2, and KUNS-TV.)

 Local

-In New England, Boston Fleet games are broadcast on NESN.
-In the Minneapolis–Saint Paul area, Minnesota Frost games are broadcast on FanDuel Sports Network North.
-In the New York metropolitan area, New York Sirens games are broadcast on MSG Network.
+In New England, Boston Fleet games were broadcast on NESN.
+In the Minneapolis–Saint Paul area, Minnesota Frost games were broadcast on FanDuel Sports Network North.
+In the New York metropolitan area, New York Sirens games were broadcast on MSG Network.

 International

-Outside of Canada, all games are streamed on YouTube and the league's own website.
-Viewers in the Czech Republic and Slovakia can watch via Nova Sport.
+Outside of Canada, all games were streamed on YouTube and the league's own website.
+Viewers in the Czech Republic and Slovakia could watch via Nova Sport.